snuzi/tiktok-scraper-php/README.md

 - Install commposer packages in the root of the project.
 `composer install`
 - Run `php demo.php` to see the results

+## Run tests
+- Before runing tests you should modify and set correct environment variables `tests/bootstrap.php`.
+- Do not commit `tests/bootstrap.php` after your changes.